IureRosa/IureRosa/README.md

 - 🤔 I’m looking for help with:

-  - Stop synchronous or asynchronous functions in Python that are called through buttons created with the tkinter library.
+  - Stop sync or async functions in Python that are called through buttons created with the tkinter library.

 - 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin&link=http:///www.linkedin.com/in/iure-rosa/)](https://www.linkedin.com/in/iure-rosa)